juliopezua/session-6/README.md

 We don't need `"mainImageUrl": "img/home/lasagna-1.png",` in the json since we are now refering to the images array.

-Add a list of images we can click on to swap out the main image:
+Add a list of images we can click on to swap out the main image.
+Note the `ng-click` directive:

 ```
 <ul class="recipe-thumbs">